heyitsryan/Two-Step-Digital-Analog-stick/README.md

 Sanwa V-152-3A5.
 These are my recommended first switches to try. they offer extremely consistent and reliable actuation feel while not being too overly stiff. https://focusattack.com/sanwa-v-152-3a5-fastener-micro-switch/

 Suzo Happ E-Switch 50g .187" Microswitch.
 These are a very low actuation force microswitch and are a decent option if you have issues with actuating both switches at the same time. the downside to them is that they offer less  pushback which can make your return to center less accurate as well as possibly adding in the possibility for snapback.
-They are however a nice option to try if you wish to try a low force feel. https://focusattack.com/e-switch-50g-187-microswitch/
+I have however found these to be very good to use for your up direction switches as that direction can sometimes be harder to actuate due to human ergonomics https://focusattack.com/e-switch-50g-187-microswitch/

 Gersung GSM-V1623A3.
 These are very similar in feel to the Sanwa switches listed above and can be considered as a second option for that feel of switch. https://focusattack.com/gersung-gsm-v1623a3-187-microswitch-4-pak/

+The jlf/jlx/eg starts arcade stick will come with a pcb with 4 microswitches on it of excellent quality and feel but since they are not .187 terminal switches we will not be using them in this guide.
+The switch assemblies do fit in the two step but the signal pins do not. if you choose to use the switch assemblies from these switches to save some money you will need to desolder them from the pcb they come on and you will have to directly solder your wires to the pins.
+Another option is to buy some cheap microswitches from amazon and swap the leaf springs from these soldered microswitches onto the .187 switch assemblies of the cheap microswitches.
+I have had success doing this using these cheap microswitches. https://www.amazon.com/dp/B07CK4473G?psc=1&ref=ppx_yo2ov_dt_b_product_details

+See the video below that shows how to assemble a disassembled switch assembly to do this mod.

+There are so many microswitch options out there.
+I have only had the time and resources to test a few but feel free to try your own combinations.

+This enclosure is designed for .187 terminal microswitches and cannot guarantee that other terminal size switches will work.

 ## Assembly guide

 To assemble the Two Step we will need to disassemble the microswitches and harvest the internal components.
 Most micro switches come apart in two pieces, the body and the lid, however some switches have a rivet that secures these pieces together and the body plastic is brittle and cracks apart when you pry the lid up.
 This is fine as we do not need to keep the factory enclosures.
+Don't worry if you break the switch plastic during this process.

 Begin by taking your fine point tweezers and place them along the seam of the body and the lid and push in.
 You may need to do that at a couple different places along the seam until the lid lifts up and then pull on the lid until it comes off.